tresoldi/ngesh/docs/readme.rst

 separate tasks, it is possible to just generate a random tree or to simulate character evolution in an user provided tree.

-The code snipped below shows a basic tree generation, character evolution, and output flow; the parameters for generation are the same listed in the docstrings and in the following below.
+The code snippet below shows a basic tree generation, character evolution, and the output flow.

 .. code:: python